-Adding noise to series increases the spectral entropy and reduces the Hurst coefficient.
-The left series is now more difficult to forecast, which a higher variance, less strength of trend, and higher strength of seasonality – but this is “fake” seasonality introduced through the random noise.
-The means of both series are biased downward relative to the true mean.

 We apply each of the privacy methods shown in Table 2 below to the original M3 monthly micro data for each of the displayed parameter values.
 For k-nTS, the distance between time series is calculated using the nine features described in Section 4.3.